playBit1/medipi/README.md

 ## 🙏 Acknowledgments

-- Developed as part of the Embedded Systems course project
+- Developed as part of the Embedded Systems unit final project

----
+--

 ## ⚠️ Disclaimer